Wokingham Major Highways Programme

 • Barkham Bridge

-A highly collaborative approach and a detailed strategy for planning, design and delivery was vital in ensuring we minimised any negative impact on the local community.
+A highly collaborative approach supported by a detailed planning, design and delivery strategy was essential in minimising disruption to the local community.

-Utilising the SCAPE Civil Engineering framework provided the Council with rapid access to our expertise early, reducing procurement time by one year and ensuring risks could be mitigated and best value solutions implemented.
-The framework also offered flexibility within the programme of work so that each of the schemes could be delivered in an effective and efficient manner.
+Using the SCAPE Civil Engineering framework gave the Council rapid access to our expertise, reducing procurement time by one year.
+It also enabled early risk mitigation, best-value engineering solutions and flexibility across the programme so each scheme could be delivered efficiently and effectively.

 Creating a lasting legacy

-Generating social value and leaving a legacy for the community was a key priority for the Council.
-Through our well-established approach to generating social value, we delivered £34 million of social value add through the following initiatives:
+Generating social value and leaving a positive legacy for the community was a key priority for the Council.
+Through our well-established approach to social value, we delivered £34 million of social value across the programme, including:

-• The creation of a bespoke employment and skills plan
+• developing a bespoke employment and skills plan

-• Delivering a six-week ‘Getting into the Construction Industry’ course alongside the Council
+• running a six-week ‘Getting into the Construction Industry’ course in partnership with the Council

-• Engaging with 7,189 students via visits and events at local schools and colleges including live and virtual careers fairs
+• Engaging 7,189 students through school and college events, including live and virtual careers fairs

-• Providing 75 weeks of work placements for 25 students
+• providing site visits, work experience and 75 weeks of placements for 25 students

 • Donating £44,000 to local charities